Briez-b/DevOpsNotes/Base/Day-31 KUBERNETES ARCHITECTURE USING EXAMPLES.md

 #### ==Control plane== (master node components):

 **API server**(`kube-apiserver`)
 To communicate with kubernetes cluster, we need a component that should be responsible for that.
-The component that takes the instructions from external and apply them(for example where new PODS should be deployed, on what node).
+The component that takes the instructions from outside of cluster and apply them(for example where new PODS should be deployed, on what node).
 So, API server is the interface between kubernetes cluster and external world.

 >[!info] API Server
 The API Server is a critical component of the Kubernetes control plane that acts as the central management point and the front-end for the entire Kubernetes cluster.
 It exposes the Kubernetes API, which is the primary interface used by all components and external tools to interact with the cluster.
 The API Server processes RESTful API requests from users, tools, and other control plane components, validates them, and updates the cluster state in etcd, the distributed key-value store.